damienmaier/encrypted-vault/README.md

 #### Nonce

-The nonce is 192 bit longs and is chosen randomly.
+The nonce is 192 bits long and is chosen randomly.

 For a given key, the nonce collision probability stays below 2<sup>-32</sup> as long as the number of encryptions is lower than 2<sup>80</sup> (birthday problem).
-Even if we did 1'000'000'000 encryptions par second for 100 years, this would only result in less than 2<sup>62</sup> encryptions.
+Even if we did 1'000'000'000 encryptions par second for 100 years, this would still result in less than 2<sup>62</sup> encryptions.
 Thus, the risk of collision is negligible.

+The nonce is stored alongside the encrypted data.